NateyJay/sRNA-jbrowse/README.md

 Importantly, use ```-o``` to give the directory.
 These will be important to keep clear between readgroups as jbrowse will need to locate your bigwigs.

+This script ***makes one more file*** a pre-filled configuration script.
+This can be copy+pasted into the track conf to add this multibigwig.

 ***Note:*** This is not an easy task...
 It will take time and computing power, as any process will that processes a bam file.